nalgeon/sqlime/examples.md

 And that's it!

-`sqlime-example` converts all the snippets with the specified selector, so you only need to include it once (unless you have multiple databases to run your examples on).
+`sqlime-examples` converts all the snippets with the specified selector, so you only need to include it once (unless you have multiple databases to run your examples on).

 ## Last but not least